to the YourTango newsletter!

 1. Never force your child to take sides or involve your child in an argument.

 3. Respect the relationship they have with the other parent.
-It is important to let your children show their love to both parents and spend time with each without feeling guilty.
-Provide your child with reassurance that both their parents still love them even though they may only be living with one parent at a time.
+It is important to let your children show their love to both parents and spend time with each other without feeling guilty.
+Provide your child with the reassurance that both their parents still love them even though they may only be living with one parent at a time.

 4. Your children know more than you think they know- so talk with them early on and often.

 5. Create safety by listening and trying to understand their point of view.
-Don't try to rescue, overcompensate (by doing or giving them things), or problem solve.
+Don't try to rescue, overcompensate (by doing or giving them things), or problem-solve.
 The best thing you can do is listen as they express their feelings, without judgment.

 6. Be open about what is happening without giving too much unnecessary information.
 For example, "Your father and I are having problems and we need to separate because we cannot get along with each other".